eliasylonen/genuichat/README.md

 - Generate select boxes and other input elements
 - UI regeneration on new messages
 - Stretchable and hideable side panel with mobile support
+- Use Tailwind colors everywhere in `iframeStyles.css`
+- Test Tailwind in iframe using [Play CDN](https://tailwindcss.com/docs/installation/play-cdn)

 ## Testing
 1. Download or `git clone` the project